objcio/articles/2014-09-10-swift-functions.md

 number2 // 2
 ```

-For a lot more information on Generics, I recommend taking a look at the [Generics section](https://developer.apple.com/library/prerelease/ios/documentation/Swift/Conceptual/Swift_Programming_Language/Generics.html) of the Swift Programming Language book.
+For a lot more information on generics, I recommend taking a look at the [generics section](https://developer.apple.com/library/prerelease/ios/documentation/Swift/Conceptual/Swift_Programming_Language/Generics.html) of the Swift Programming Language book.

 ### Variable Parameters